Jaredisdead/MevX/README.md

 By JaredisDead

+The purpose of this is to give everyone the opportunity to run their own mev.
+Alot of people promise things but never deliver.
+This is the alpha launch of this platform.
+Beta will be coming in a few days which will include an updated version which will have 2% revenue share for token holders.
+As a team we are tired of the false promises and will continue to develop this platform.
+Happy Mevving.

+$MevX

 ***MEV, or Miner Extractable Value, is a term used in the context of blockchain technology and cryptocurrencies that describes the potential profit a miner can extract from certain transactions or actions within the blockchain.***

 ***MevBot is an effective tool for working with blockchain, operating 24/7.
 Its task is to scan the transaction pool and quickly respond to changes, buying before transactions and selling after, in order to generate profit.***